Apatosaurus: Second Dinosaur Rush and skull issue

 No Apatosaurus skull was mentioned in literature until the 1970s when John Stanton McIntosh and David Berman redescribed the skulls of Diplodocus and Apatosaurus.
 They found that though he never published his opinion, Holland was almost certainly correct, that Apatosaurus had a Diplodocus-like skull.
 According to them, many skulls long thought to pertain to Diplodocus might instead be those of Apatosaurus.
 They reassigned multiple skulls to Apatosaurus based on associated and closely associated vertebrae.
 Even though they supported Holland, it was noted that Apatosaurus might have possessed a Camarasaurus-like skull, based on a disarticulated Camarasaurus-like tooth found at the precise site where an Apatosaurus specimen was found years before.
 On October 20, 1979, after the publications by McIntosh and Berman, the first true skull of Apatosaurus was mounted on a skeleton in a museum, that of the Carnegie.
 In 1998, it was suggested that the Felch Quarry skull that Marsh had included in his 1896 skeletal restoration instead belonged to Brachiosaurus.
 This was supported in 2020 with a redescription of the brachiosaurid material found at the Felch Quarry.

 Recent discoveries and reassessment

 In 2011, the first specimen of Apatosaurus where a skull was found articulated with its cervical vertebrae was described.
 This specimen, CMC VP 7180, was found to differ in both skull and neck features from A. louisae, but shared many features of the cervical vertebrae with A. ajax.
 Another well-preserved skull is Brigham Young University specimen 17096, a well-preserved skull and skeleton, with a preserved braincase.
 The specimen was found in Cactus Park Quarry in western Colorado.
-In 2013, Matthew Mossbrucker and several other authors published an abstract that described a premaxilla and maxilla from Lakes' original quarry in Morrison and referred the material to Apatosaurus ajax.